evskii/Unity-GridBasedMovement/README.md

 # Unity-GridBasedMovement
 A simple grid based point and click movement system made using the Grid component in Unity.

+Download the package in the GridBasedMovementPackage folder, or you can download the whole Unity project in GridBasedMovement.

 There are 2 main scripts in this project.

 # DisplayGrid.cs